VictorDiasO/VictorDiasO/README.md

 Here are some ideas to get you started:
 -->

-- 🌱 I’m currently learning: Blockchain, JavaScript/TypeScript (React Native, ReactJS, NodeJS, NextJS), Android with Kotlin.
+- 🌱 I’m currently learning: JavaScript/TypeScript (React Native, ReactJS, NodeJS, NextJS), Android with Kotlin, DevOps and Blockchain.
-- 👯 I’m looking to collaborate on: Blockchain, Machine Learning, Healthy/Social Projects!
+- 👯 I’m looking to collaborate on: Financial Institutions, Healthy/Social Projects, Blockchain, and/or Machine Learning.